caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/troubleshooting/bluetooth.rst

    # restart the interface
    rpi$ sudo hciconfig hci0 reset

-Bluetooth management should now be running in the container.
+In the container, Bluetooth management should now be running.

 ::